Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 }
 ```

-To fix this error, input the customer ID instead.
-Also, be sure the ID does not belong to another Stripe account.
+To fix this error, pass a valid customer ID beginning with ``cus``.
+Also, be sure the ID does not belong to another Stripe account as this will also throw a resource error.

 The List All PaymentIntents endpoint has limited error scenarios because it has no required parameters.